Litres/samsung-publisher-gradle-plugin/README.md

 Follow to [Samsung store](https://developer.samsung.com/galaxy-store/galaxy-store-developer-api/create-an-access-token.html#Create-a-service-account) and create service account with "Publishing & ITEM" permission.
 Save `Private Key` and `Service Account ID`

-Next, open [application list](https://seller.samsungapps.com/main/sellerMain.as) and click on application.
+Next, open the [application list](https://seller.samsungapps.com/main/sellerMain.as) and click on application.
-You will see link like that `https://seller.samsungapps.com/application/main.as?contentId=000000000000`.
+You will see a link like that `https://seller.samsungapps.com/application/main.as?contentId=000000000000`.
 Save `contentId` from link

 ### Installation